ebullient/quarkus-micrometer-extension/README.md

 * If the registry class is found on the classpath
   * If the Micrometer Metrics extension (as a whole) is enabled
-    * If `quarkus.micrometer.exporter.*.enabled` is true, the registry is enabled
+    * If `quarkus.micrometer.export.*.enabled` is true, the registry is enabled
-    * If `quarkus.micrometer.exporter.*.enabled` is false, the registry is disabled
+    * If `quarkus.micrometer.export.*.enabled` is false, the registry is disabled
-    * If `quarkus.micrometer.exporter.*.enabled` is unset AND `quarkus.micrometer.registry-enabled-default` is true, then the registry is enabled.
+    * If `quarkus.micrometer.export.*.enabled` is unset AND `quarkus.micrometer.registry-enabled-default` is true, then the registry is enabled.

 In most cases, you'll only have one registry on the classpath, so none of this will matter and it will all just work.